 How are pergolas used?

-Pergolas can be used for a shaded walkway or sitting area, cooking or dining area, or even an area for vines or plants.
+Wood and vinyl pergolas can be used for a shaded walkway or sitting area, cooking or dining area, or even as a trellis for vines or climbing plants.

 What’s the difference between a pergola and a pavilion?